Compare Invoice Finance Quotes

 What is a purchase order?

-A purchase order (PO) is a document issued by a buyer to a seller, describing the details of a purchase they wish to make or track.
-It acts as a formal request for goods and services and includes information such as:
+A purchase order is a document sent to the seller by a buyer, containing the details of a purchase they wish to make or track.
+It acts as a formal request to initiate the buying process.

 • Description of goods or services.